ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Reporting that you are 28 years old when you are actually 27
   * - Write the wrong digits
     - ``write_wrong_digits``
-    - Writing "2022" instead of "2002" in your date of birth
+    - Writing "732 Main St" as your street address instead of "932 Main St"
   * - Write the wrong zipcode digits
     - ``write_wrong_zipcode_digits``
     - Writing ZIP code 98118 when you actually live in 98112